-- Make sure that your name is spelled consistently the same on all applications where credit is involved.
+- Make sure that your name is spelt consistently the same on all applications where credit is involved.
 If you have AKAs, indicating your name shows up differently at times then these AKAs negatively affect your score as well.

 - Keep the balance on any credit cards within thirty percent of the limit and never go to beyond the credit limit.
 The credit card company may allow you to do it without penalty but it will negatively affect your credit score.
 If you are already at or near your limit and can access some money to pay the card down to within thirty percent that will boost your score quickly.